-Because your camera needs contrast to focus, the target makes it easy for your camera’s focusing system to lock onto.
+Because your camera needs contrast to focus, the target on the gray card makes it easy for your camera’s focusing system to lock onto.

 I don’t advocate buying all the gadgets on the market, which is why I don’t do many gear reviews.
 Photography is expensive and your camera bag is probably heavy enough as it is, but some tools just make sense.

-If you’re not already convinced, here’s a summary of why you should get a gray card:
+If you’re not already convinced, here’s a summary of why you should get a gray card for photography:

 Leave a comment